 - Passion Flower Petal Cutter

 On a side note, there was a Bridezilla involved in the creation of this cake.
 By coincidence too, it was made for the Palm Sunday of Passion Week.
 The bride was so passionate about keeping the sugar Hairstreak butterfly after cutting the cake, she took the caterer to court because he broke it!
 She wouldn’t pay him 50% of his catering fee until a judge laughed at the suit, and called her ridiculous, and ordered her to pay up immediately!
 Watch out for giant lizards wearing a veil!

-Here is a visual metaphor for what needs to be done to this aggressive and demanding creature of the wedding cake business.
+Here is a visual metaphor for what needs to be done to any aggressive and demanding creature at a wedding cake consultation.

-This is just one of the many lessons contained within DVD#6, “Cake Art Business”.
+This is just one of the many lessons of self empowerment for the artist contained within DVD#6, “Cake Art Business”.